Marketing Analytics Blog | Adverity

 Post-click latent conversions refer to those conversions that occur after a delay following a user's click on an advertisement.
 Unlike impulse conversions, which happen almost immediately, latent conversions involve a decision-making process where the user takes more time to think over the purchase or action.

 To calculate, you first need to determine the appropriate lookback window to attribute conversions to the original ad click.
 This can range from a few days to 30 days or more, depending on the typical buying cycle of your product or service.
-Then divide the total number of clicks within that period, by the number of conversions from those clicks.
+Then divide the number of conversions by the total number of clicks within that period.

 Here’s the formula: